 Vanessa was in search of $500,000 for 4% equity in the business and presented their product to Sharks, requesting funding to expand their company.

-Arber Net Worth 2024 Shark Tank Update
+Arber Net Worth 2025 Shark Tank Update

 Vanessa Dawson was looking for an investment of $500,000 in exchange for 4% equity in the company.
 At the time of the episode, she valued her company, Arber, at $12.5 million.
 Dawson did not secure a deal with any of the Sharks, as Kevin O’Leary’s counteroffer of $500,000 for a 5% stake plus a royalty of $1 per unit (until $1.5 million is paid back) was not accepted.
 After the show aired, Arber continued to grow and gain recognition in multiple publications such as INC, Vogue, and Forbes.
 The company expanded its product range and presence in stores like Target.
-As per my rough estimate, the current net worth of Arber is around $15 million.
+As per my rough estimate, the current net worth of Arber in 2025 is around $15 million.

 Shark(s) name | Offer & Demand | Counteroffer | Accepted? |